-Dwelling, Townhouse: A type of single-family attached dwelling that is a group of 3 to 8 single-family attached dwelling units, each of which is attached to at least 1 other townhouse dwelling unit by a wall that serves as a generally vertical boundary for both units, with each such unit extending from ground to roof, with no dwelling unit directly above another dwelling unit.
-Each townhouse dwelling unit consists of multiple floors or levels, with each unit having its own ground floor external entrance or sharing its entrance with only an adjacent unit.
+Dwelling, Townhouse: A type of single-family attached dwelling that is 1 of a group of 3 to 8 contiguous and linearly arranged single-family attached dwelling units within a building, each of which abuts at least 1 of the other townhouse dwelling units in the building, with each dwelling unit being separated from other dwelling units by a wall with no openings that serves as a generally vertical boundary between the dwelling units, with each such dwelling unit extending from ground to roof, with no dwelling unit directly above another dwelling unit.
+Each townhouse dwelling unit may consist of multiple floors or levels, with each unit having its own ground floor external entrance or sharing its entrance with only an adjacent unit.